Manufacturers’ new orders for consumer goods and materials

 Performance of the sector

 Investing in ETFs with focus on this sector is a convenient way to gain exposure to the sector’s performance.
 The SPDR Consumer Staples Select Sector ETF (XLP) and the Vanguard Consumer Staples ETF (VDC) have the most assets under management.
 These funds’ performance has been lagging in the last month, with both funds losing close to 3%.
 However, year-to-date, they have remained positive.
 The recent spike in risk aversion led to losses for the sector, but the continued uptrend in manufacturing orders should help stall any fall.
-In the next part of this series, we’ll analyze how the ISM1 New Orders Index has affected the LEI.
+In the next part of this series, we’ll analyze how the ISM[1.Institute for Supply Management] New Orders Index has affected the LEI.